i18next/i18next-gitbook/principles/plugins.md

   .init(options);
 ```

-For usage details please read the documentation of the plugin (readme file in the repository or npm website)
+For usage details please read the documentation of the plugin (readme file in the repository or npm website).